Skip to Site Header Skip to Main Content Skip to Footer

 So how did sitting in ice water become a wellness staple?
 Check out The History of the Ice Bath to see how this ancient practice found its way into modern recovery routines.

-Studies show that cold-water immersion can help reduce muscle soreness, support weight management, and even improve mood by increasing noradrenaline and dopamine levels.
-It’s no longer just for elite athletes—cold plunges are attracting a wider audience eager to experience both the physical and mental benefits.
+In a 2023 study, it showed that cold-water immersion can help reduce muscle soreness, support weight management, and even improve mood by increasing noradrenaline and dopamine levels.
+[1] It’s no longer just for elite athletes—cold plunges are attracting a wider audience eager to experience both the physical and mental benefits.

 Take Temperature Control to the Next Level